projectsperminute/private-ai/60daysofudacity.md

 ##Day 53 (22th august):
 - Review course contents to prepare an AI exam at my university.
 - Continue Intro to AI course (cs271) at Udacity.

+##Day 54 (23th august):
+- Review course contents to prepare an AI exam at my university.
+- Continue Intro to AI course (cs271) at Udacity.

+##Day 55 (24th august):
+- Review course contents to prepare an AI exam at my university.
+- Continue Intro to AI course (cs271) at Udacity.

+##Day 56 (25th august):
+- Review course contents to prepare an AI exam at my university.
+- Continue Intro to AI course (cs271) at Udacity.